 What other growth mindset examples do you think would fit here?
 Come up with at least three of your own.

 Adopting a shift from a fixed mindset to a growth mindset is our choice, and it's the greatest gift we can give to ourselves and certainly to our young children.
 This Growth Mindset Poster from Wabisabi Learning compares the fixed and growth mindsets side by side.
 It’s a daily reminder of how adopting the growth mindset can change everything, both in the classroom and in life.

-Print this free poster and put it up in your classroom, and use the following discussion questions with your learners for a deeper exploration:
+Print this poster and put it up in your classroom, and use the following discussion questions with your learners for a deeper exploration:

 - What does the poster say about each one?